BryanH/spat/readme.txt

 == Changelog ==

+1.01 Color picker used instead of typing in color values

 1.00 Release.
-Has admin page for color settings.
+Has admin page for color settings

 0.99 Beefed up child page retrieval code so now all child pages should be shown